krasninja/mssqlvc/README.md

 --log LOG, -l LOG                                        | log file --noexecute, -n                                          | displays pending script files with no execution --noexecute-fill, -nf                                    | displays pending script files with no execution and fills patch table
---stoponerror, -soe                                      | stops execution if any script fails --exclude-pattern EXCLUDE_PATTERN, -ep EXCLUDE_PATTERN   | skips files match to regular expression --record-files-only, -rfo                                | only file names will be stored to patch table without folder paths --case_insensitive, -ci                                  | use case insensitive to compare patch files so "PatchName.sql" and "patchname.sql" is the same
+--stop-on-error, -soe                                    | stops execution if any script fails --exclude-pattern EXCLUDE_PATTERN, -ep EXCLUDE_PATTERN   | skips files match to regular expression --record-files-only, -rfo                                | only file names will be stored to patch table without folder paths --case-insensitive, -ci                                  | use case insensitive to compare patch files so "PatchName.sql" and "patchname.sql" are the same
 --debug                                                  | enables debug output --version, -v                                            | show program's version